openprocurement/openprocurement.auctions.dgf/docs/source/standard/auction.rst

     Identification number of the auction (also referred to as `lot`) in the XLS of Deposit Guarantee Fund.

+:tenderAttempts:
+    integer

+    The number which represents whether the tender is taking place for the first, second, third, or fourth time

 :procuringEntity:
    :ref:`ProcuringEntity`, required